Car insurance is not one product.

 5. Medical Payments

+Now, here’s why that matters in Florida.
 Even though Florida drivers are required to carry a certain amount of Property Damage Liability, there is no requirement that they carry Bodily Injury Liability.
-Therefore (you guessed it!), a lot of people go without this coverage to “save a few bucks.”
+Therefore, a lot of people go without this coverage to save a few bucks.

-Even with PIP and MedPay, you may still find yourself paying for your car accident injuries out-of-pocket.
+So even if you carry PIP and MedPay, you may still find yourself paying for car accident injuries out-of-pocket.
 (Ambulance rides and x-rays are expensive!)

 7. Towing & Labor

-If you get into an accident—or your car breaks down—it isn’t just the cost of repairs you need to worry about.
-That’s where Towing and Labor coverage can help.
+If you get into an accident or your car breaks down, it isn’t just the cost of repairs you need to worry about.
+Getting the car moved and handled can be its own headache, and that’s where this coverage can help.

 8. Rental Reimbursement